alan-turing-institute/t0-1/serve_t0.md

 ./scripts/launch-all-in-tmux.sh
 ```

-This will create a new `tmux` session, with each of the three core scripts running in a separate panes.
+This will create a new `tmux` session, with each of the three core scripts running in a separate pane.

 ### Details